janitbidhan/Survey-Form-Backend/README.md

 >Note: These are as part of document, location can be seen in the folder Structure i.e. **SWE645-Assignment3.pdf**

->Also there is a video link at the end and the video in the folder itself.
->
 ## Links
 ### Note: Please note that the URLs mentioned below might not work as the AWS Lab (Closes after 4 hours) and GKE clusters were terminated after the demo video was recorded due to their high cost.